simeononsecurity/simeononsecurity.ch/content/articles/cybersecurity-for-beginners-a-non-technical-guide/index.en.md

 3. **Implement multi-factor authentication (MFA):** Adding an extra layer of security through **MFA** helps prevent unauthorized access to your accounts.
 With MFA, you need to provide additional verification, such as a unique code or biometric authentication, in addition to your password.
 Many online platforms and services, including [Google](https://www.google.com/landing/2step/), [Microsoft](https://www.microsoft.com/en-us/account/security/two-step-verification), and [Facebook](https://www.facebook.com/help/148233965247823/), offer MFA options to enhance your account security.

 4. **Limit personal information exposure:** Be cautious about the personal information you share online.
 Avoid oversharing on social media platforms and adjust your privacy settings to control who can access your posts and personal details.
-Additionally, be wary of **phishing scams** that attempt to steal your personal information through deceptive emails or websites.
+Also, be wary of **phishing scams** that attempt to steal your personal information through deceptive emails or websites.
 Always verify the legitimacy of the sources before sharing any sensitive information.

 5. **Invest in reputable security measures:** Consider using reputable **antivirus software** to protect your devices from malware and other cyber threats.
 Some popular antivirus solutions include [Norton](https://us.norton.com/), [Bitdefender](https://www.bitdefender.com/), and [Kaspersky](https://www.kaspersky.com/).
-Additionally, ensure that you have a **firewall** enabled on your devices to monitor and filter incoming and outgoing network traffic.
+Also, ensure that you have a **firewall** enabled on your devices to monitor and filter incoming and outgoing network traffic.
 If you frequently connect to public Wi-Fi networks, using a **secure VPN** service like [ExpressVPN](https://www.expressvpn.com/) or [NordVPN](https://nordvpn.com/) can encrypt your internet connection and add an extra layer of protection.

 Remember, cybersecurity is an ongoing effort.
 Stay proactive, educate yourself about emerging threats, and adapt your security practices accordingly.
 By taking these steps, you can navigate the digital landscape with confidence and protect your sensitive information from cyber threats.